AbsolutelyLudicrous/importantresources/trans-info-for-questioning.md

 + Open up to the idea of being non-binary.
 Open up to the idea of being something other than strictly male or female.

 + If you feel discomfort with your assigned gender, there's good odds that you're trans.
 Question even harderer.

++ Talk to a gender therapist.
+They know more than we internet armchair psycholigists do.